fireonehero/fireonehero/README.md

 ### 💻 Projects

-  * PythonAA - A Python project (Add a brief description here)
-  * Python-P2P - A Python project (Add a brief description here)
+  * Python-P2P - A robust and user-friendly P2P application built with Python, facilitating efficient creation of networks and peer-to-peer messaging.
   * ExpenseTracker - A basic expense tracker made in Python using the PyQt5 library.
   * AddressBook - A comprehensive Python-based application designed for efficient contact management and organization.
 Ready for use with a full suite of features designed to streamline your address book operations.
   * WordFrequency - A Python tool that calculates word frequencies in text files.
 It tokenizes text, removes stopwords, and visualizes the most frequent words as a bar graph and word cloud.